This wide- and large- screen layout

 Just before the turn of the millenium the town constructed and occupied a combined middle and high school which is quite nice.
 About half the cost of the building was paid for by the state.
 The building includes not only both middle and high schools but also a very large very nice auditorium which is used for school events, civic events, and arts events.

 The MBTA commuter rail line from Boston's North Station to Newburyport stops in Ipswich.
 Federal regulations require the sounding of a very very loud (110 decibels!) train horn at most road-railroad grade crossings.
-Since the sounding of the very loud train horn is a federal regulation, neither Ipswich town hall nor the Ipswich police department nor the MBTA has discretion to eliminate it altogether.
+Since the sounding of the very loud train horn is a federal regulation, neither Ipswich town hall nor the Ipswich police department nor the MBTA had discretion to eliminate it on their own.
 As of May 2010, Ipswich had a temporary exception to the sounding of the very loud train horn, but the exception was only temporary (the federal regulatory agency had been patient for several years already and would not continue to renew the temporary exception indefinitely).
-Permanent "quiet zone" exceptions are available in many cases with only relatively minor safety upgrades to the roads, but not in the case of most Ipswich crossings because there is some history of car-train accidents at some of them.
-To eliminate the very loud horn, yet also avoid the huge expenditure for four-quadrant gates (an estimated total of nearly a million dollars!), Ipswich reconfigured —often significantly— the roads that cross the railroad line, even changing a couple of them to one-way.
+Permanent quiet zone exceptions are available in many cases with only relatively minor safety upgrades to the roads, but not in the case of most Ipswich crossings because there is some history of car-train accidents at some of them.
+To get a quiet zone exception throughout the town, yet also avoid the huge expenditure for four-quadrant gates (an estimated total of nearly a million dollars!), among other things Ipswich reconfigured —often significantly— the roads that cross the railroad line, even changing a couple of them to one-way.

 For a while several years ago I became involved in the local politics around my children's schools, including funding of the Ipswich public schools (for example Feoffees contributions), our state's requirement to pass the MCAS test to graduate from high school, the federal No Child Left Behind program inspired by Massachusetts, and the education of gifted and talented students.
 Most intimately related to our public schools are the local property tax rate in Ipswich, the demographic size of Ipswich, the age and sex population distribution of Ipswich, the demographic composition of Ipswich, and the purpose and composition of the local Finance Committee.